mosheepdev/Standalone/Designs/Item/README.md

 - ?
   - Chance to soft dispell on target
     - Also deals pure damage
-  - Separated chances, only 1 proc
+  - Separated chances
+    - Only 1 can trigger on each attack
 - ?
   - Flat Attack Speed
   - Flat Movement Speed (Stacks)
 - ?
   - Active
   - Maximum Attack Speed for `X` seconds or `Y` attacks
+- Rusty Blade
+  - Toggle
+  - Decreases damage to 50%
+  - Deals 60-100% damage as DoT
+- Curved Blade
+  - Increases damage
+  - Deals part of the damage back to the attacker
+    - Works even on critical hits
+- ?
+  - Lifesteal

 ## Utility